open-transport-mallorca/.github/profile/README.md

 We host projects related to Mallorquin transport services, including but not limited to:

 - **TIB API**: A comprehensive API providing real-time and static data for buses, trains, and other public transport from the TIB company.
+- **TIB Docs**: An explanation of how TIB's backend infrastructure works, complete with the API endpoints and their structure.

 You can explore all our projects in the [repositories](https://github.com/orgs/open-transport-mallorca/repositories) section.